Skip to main content

 Step 1: Set a Project Radius

-A project radius must be set before geofencing rules, the Project Map, and the Time Card Violations report can provide accurate data.
+A project radius must be set before geofencing rules, the Project Map, and the Violations report can provide accurate data.

 Log into the Raken web app.
-Click Projects in the left side menu.
-Select the project you want to configure.
-Click Settings in the project left side menu, then click General.
-Click Project Radius at the top of the page.
-Use the slider to set the radius for the project.
+Click Projects in the left navigation.
+Select the project.
+Click Settings > General.
+Click Project Radius and use the slider to set the radius.
+Click Save.

-A street address must be saved for the project before a project radius can be set.
-If no address is saved, add it in the General settings first.
+A street address must be saved for the project before a radius can be set.
+Add it in General settings first if needed.

 Step 2: Enable Geofencing in the Time Policy

-Click Company in the left side menu.
-Click Time, then click Policies.
-Click Edit policy on the relevant policy.
-In the Settings section, scroll to the Geofencing section.
+Click Company in the left navigation, then click Time > Policies.
+Click Edit policy.
+In Settings, scroll to the Geofencing section.
 Enable the rules you want:

 • Off-site flagging — flags employees who leave the project radius while clocked in

-• Location-based reminders — reminds employees to clock in or out when they arrive at or leave the jobsite
+• Location-based reminders — reminds employees to clock in or out when arriving at or leaving the jobsite

-• On-site verification — prevents employees from clocking in when they are outside the project radius
+• On-site verification — prevents employees from clocking in when outside the project radius

 Step 3: Save

-For geolocation to function, employees must always allow location access for the Raken app on their device.
-This setting can be found in the device's Settings app under Privacy & Security > Location Services (iOS) or App permissions > Location (Android).
+Employees must have location access set to Always for the Raken app.
+Update in device settings: Privacy & Security > Location Services (iOS) or App permissions > Location (Android).

 Viewing the Project Map